|

 For each book that is awarded a Diamond Award the artists professional status will be raised.
 So, for example, if two books are awarded the seal the level will be listed as "Level 2 Pro".

 Artists interested in requesting a review by the committee can use their member dollars to buy a Diamond Review Request certificate from their certificate page.
 Next, place it on the first page in the book created.
-For instructions on how to create a collection click here.
+To create a book from existing work in your portfolio choose the "Post" menu above and "Create A New Book" option from the "Book Collection" menu item.
+Next, locate each post you want to add to your book in your portfolio and click the "Add To A Book" button.

-Should I reply to the comments made on my work?
+Should I reply to comments on my posts?

 Yes!
 If you reply your reviewers will know that you are reading the comments.
 If they don't see replies they are not likely to comment in the future.
 A quick "thanks" goes a long way.
 You can also contact them via private messages but those are private and others will not know you are reading the comments.
 So for specific questions feel free to send a private message but we recommend doing this only after you replied.

-How do I convert a posting into a book collection?
+What do I convert posts into a book collection?

 - Create a book collection